PeterMunyao/Modeling-of-Grid-Connected-Solar-Photovoltaic-Systems-with-Battery-Energy-Storage/README.md

 # PV-Battery-Grid Energy Management Simulator

 ## Description
-A high-resolution (5-minute) Python simulation of **solar PV generation, battery dispatch, and smart grid interaction** under South African 2024 conditions.
+A high-resolution (5-minute) Python simulation of **solar PV generation, battery dispatch** at a premises in durban, South Africa.
-The model implements **dynamic load modeling, time-of-use strategies, and strategic import/export control** to minimize grid dependency and maximize self-consumption.
+The model implements **dynamic load modeling, time-of-use strategies and strategic import/export control** to minimize grid dependency and maximize self-consumption.

 ---